SportBeep.com

 December 16, 2025

-Joshua backed the 28-year-old into a corner, and after teeing up Paul with a crunching left, delivered the knockout blow with a right to the chin that sent his opponent crashing to the canvas.
 “It wasn’t the best performance,” Joshua, 36, admitted afterwards.
 “But the end goal was to get Jake Paul, pin him down and hurt him.
 That was the request leading up, and that was on my mind.
-It took a bit longer than expected, but the right hand finally found its destination.”
+It took a bit longer than expected but the right hand finally found its destination.”

 Joshua meanwhile praised Paul for lasting into the later rounds.
 “I want to give him his props — he got up time and time again,” Joshua said.
 “It was difficult in there for him, but he kept on trying to find a way.
 It takes a real man to do that.”
 Paul, meanwhile, his mouth bloodied from Joshua’s final assault, said he believed his jaw had been broken — but was satisfied with his performance.

 “That was fun.
 I gave it my all,” Paul said.
 “I had a blast.
 I think my jaw is broken by the way.
-But Anthony’s one of the best to ever do it, so I’m gonna come back and get a world championship.
-I just got tired, to be honest — like it was so much handling his weight.
+But Anthony’s one of the best to ever do it so.
+I’m gonna come back and get a world championship.
+I just got tired to be honest — like it was so much handling his weight.
 I think with better cardio I could have kept it up and kept on fighting.
 But he hits really hard.”

-Friday’s made-for-streaming contest, which came just over a year after Paul had fought a 58-year-old Mike Tyson in a much-derided Netflix fight, had triggered alarm across boxing given the disparity in size and experience between the two men.
-Yet the devastating first or second round knockout by Joshua that most had predicted failed to materialize, as Paul scrambled desperately to stay outside of the 2012 Olympic champion’s range.
-Joshua, fighting for the first time in 15 months, always looked the more threatening fighter, landing 48 of 146 punches thrown compared to Paul’s meager total of 16 punches landed.
+Yet the devastating first or second round knockout by Joshua that most had predicted failed to materialize as Paul scrambled desperately to stay outside of the 2012 Olympic champion Joshua’s range.
+Joshua, fighting for the first time in 15 months, always looked the more threatening fighter, landing 48 of 146 punches thrown compared to Paul’s meagre total of 16 punches landed.

 © 2024 AFP